Resource Allocation via Backscatter-Aware Transmit Antenna Selection for Low-PAPR and Ultra-Reliable WSNs: Related Work

 PAPR is the primary driver of PA non-linearity, leading to spectral regrowth and constellation distortion.
-Contemporary work in Integrated Sensing and Communication (ISAC) has highlighted that PAPR reduction is essential for improving transmitter efficiency and range under non-linear High Power Amplifier (HPA) constraints \cite{Huang2022}.
-While probabilistic methods like Partial Transmit Sequences (PTS) have been refined to embed side information implicitly to reduce overhead \cite{Goel2022}, they still introduce signal processing latency.
-From a system-level perspective, Komala (2024) demonstrates that inefficient transmission directly translates to reduced network longevity in WSNs \cite{Komala2024}.
-By mapping these findings to the Rapp model, it becomes evident that an inherently low-PAPR waveform, rather than an algorithmic mitigation layer, is vital for long-lived, energy-efficient Wireless Power and Data Transfer (WPDT).
+In Integrated Sensing and Communication (ISAC), PAPR reduction is vital for efficiency under non-linear High Power Amplifier (HPA) constraints \cite{Huang2022}.
+While probabilistic methods like Partial Transmit Sequences (PTS) reduce PAPR, they introduce processing latency that impacts WSN longevity \cite{Goel2022, Komala2024}.
+Mapping these constraints to the Rapp model suggests that inherently low-PAPR waveforms are superior to algorithmic mitigation for energy-efficient Wireless Power and Data Transfer (WPDT).